mohamedasme-sf4303/Azure-Linux--Documentation-/Documentation.md

 # Steps to Enable Backups and Revert Azure VMs, Databases (DBs), and Blobs for Bold BI backup compatibility

-## 1. Create a Windows Virtual Machine (VM)
+## 1. Create a Linux Virtual Machine (VM)

-Begin by creating a Windows virtual machine.
-For detailed instructions, refer to the link: [Quick Create Portal](https://learn.microsoft.com/en-us/azure/virtual-machines/windows/quick-create-portal).
+Begin by creating a Linux virtual machine.
+For detailed instructions, refer to the link: [Quick Create Portal](https://learn.microsoft.com/en-us/azure/virtual-machines/linux/quick-create-portal?tabs=ubuntu).

 ## 2. Connect to the Windows VM from your Computer